This site is intended for health professionals only

 Non-clinical partner Ryan Smith offers advice on boosting referrals

-NHS England, has announced that the enhanced service (ES) on weight management, first introduced two years ago, will continue to run until 31 March 2024.
+NHS England, has announced that the enhanced service (ES) on weight management, introduced a few years ago now, will continue to run until 31 March 2025.

-Practices that signed up previously may have found they didn’t make as much progress as they would have liked given all the additional pressures they faced and their reduced capacity to make referrals opportunistically.
+Practices that signed up previously may have found they didn’t make as much progress as they would have liked given all the additional pressures they have been facing and their reduced capacity to make referrals opportunistically.

 The extension is therefore good news for practices keen to maximise income from this service.
-However, there are some key changes to note, including that the overall funding pot for this work has been cut again for a second year in a row from £11.5m to £7.2m, and the referral cap has been reduced.
+The overall funding pot for this work remains the same as last year at to £7.2m, as does the referral cap.

 What are the main points about the scheme?

 The ES specification states that practices are to refer patients who are on the practice Obesity Register and ‘ready to make behavioural changes’ to appropriate weight management programmes.
-To attract payment, the practice must have had a conversation with the patient about weight and obtain their permission for referral (these changes were introduced last year).
+To attract payment, the practice must have had a conversation with the patient about weight and obtain their permission for referral.

-The specification defines obesity as a BMI of ≥ 30 in people of White ethnic groups, or of ≥ 27.5 for those of Black, Asian and other minority ethnic groups.
+The specification defines obesity as a BMI of ≥ 30, or of ≥ 27.5 for those of Black, Asian and other minority ethnic groups.

 Practices will be entitled to £11.50 per referral but the number of referrals are capped, as was the arrangement in previous years.
 So, each practice will be set a ‘referral allocation’ or maximum number of patients they can refer and be notified of that target by their ICB, once signed up.

-We already know this figure will be a minimum of 12% (down from 20% last year) of the number of patients on the practice’s Obesity Register as at 31 March 2020.
+We already know this figure will be a minimum of 12% of the number of patients on the practice’s Obesity Register as at 31 March 2023.

-The guidance sets out the list of appropriate services patients can be referred to (and the specific criteria patients must meet), which include NHS Digital Weight Management services, the NHS Diabetes Prevention Programme, the NHS Low Calorie Diet programme where this service exists, and ICB-level specialist Tier 3 and Tier 4 services.
+The ES sets out the list of appropriate services patients can be referred to (and the specific criteria patients must meet), which have slightly changed this year.
+They include NHS Digital Weight Management services, the NHS Diabetes Prevention Programme, the NHS Type 2 Diabetes Path to Remission Programme, local authority-funded Tier 2 weight management services and ICB-level specialist Tier 3 and Tier 4 services.

 Practices must make a manual claim (via CQRS) for payment.
 Claims must be made for the number of unique patients with a qualifying referral, coded on the basis of the SNOMED codes below: